nest/nest-simulator/doc/htmldoc/whats_new/v3.10/index.rst

 :ref:`transition guide from NEST 2.x to 3.0 <refguide_2_3>` and the
 :ref:`list of updates for previous releases in the 3.x series <whats_new>`.

-The release of 3.10 brought a lot of changes with 70 PRs including 8 bug fixes and 10 enhancements as detailed in the `release notes on GitHub <https://github.com/nest/nest-simulator/releases/>`_.
+The release of 3.10 brought a lot of changes with over 70 PRs including many bug fixes and enhancements as detailed in the `release notes on GitHub <https://github.com/nest/nest-simulator/releases/>`_.
 Here are some of the more interesting developments that happened: